The primary objectives of vegetation management are to:

 The next zone outward is the border zone where trees are managed using a 45-degree rule.
 Starting at the edge of the wire zone, trees are pruned at a 45-degree angle up and away from the wire zone.
 Vegetation is managed in this manner unless it is deemed a hazard.
 All trees deemed a hazard are removed.
 This type of management prevents trees from falling into and contacting transmission lines.
 All mature plant species are allowed to grow beyond the border zone.
 The entire right-of-way becomes a transition zone between the mature forest and the vegetation found within the right-of-way.

 Inspection and access requirements

 Platte River requires that access to its rights-of-way and facilities allow safe and effective inspection of the facilities.
 To assure safety and effectiveness, the following guidelines are followed:

-- Vehicular Access: Access lanes of at least ten to twelve feet in width must be kept clear of interfering vegetation.
+- Vehicular access: Access lanes of at least 10 to 12 feet in width must be kept clear of interfering vegetation.

 Aerial or ground patrols are conducted at least once per calendar year on the entire system.
 Additional patrols are conducted on an as-needed basis when system conditions warrant.
 Some aerial patrols inspect all transmission facilities as well as vegetation on rights-of-way.

 The timelines for inspections are flexible and can deviate from scheduled inspections to adjust for changing conditions.